smknstd/modern-php-cheatsheet/README.md

 // PHP Parse error: Syntax error, unexpected T_STRING, expecting '('
 ```

-You can use short closure as function parameter :
+You can use short closure as function parameter.
+For example as a "callable" parameter in PHP's [array_reduce](https://www.php.net/manual/en/function.array-reduce.php) :

 ```php
 $myArray = [10,20,30];